Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### (Optional) Learning Rate Schedule

 `learning_rate_schedule` corresponds to how the learning rate is changed over time.
-For PPO, we typically can decrease it linearly until `max_steps` so learning converges more stably.
+For PPO, we recommend decaying learning rate until `max_steps` so learning converges more stably.
 However, for some cases (e.g. training for an unknown amount of time) this feature can be disabled.